TuDo-Makerspace/Dampflog/InterfaceBoard/README.md

 # Firmware

 The firmware is written in C and compiled with SDCC.
-I also make use of the [STM8S Standard Peripheral Library]() which provides a minimal abstraction layer for the STM8S's peripherals.
+I also make use of the [STM8S Standard Peripheral Library](https://github.com/bschwand/STM8-SPL-SDCC) which provides a minimal abstraction layer for the STM8S's peripherals.
 The firmware is rather simple, and simply listens for UART RX interrupts.
 When a UART RX interrupt has been received, it is evaluated for MIDI.
 If the input forms a valid and supported MIDI message, the appropriate action is taken.
 Currently, the firmware supports the following MIDI messages:

 - `Note On`
 - `Note Off`

-Upon `Note On`, the note number is mapped to a DAC value using a lookup table found in [include/midi_2_dac.h](include/midi_2_dac.h).
+Upon `Note On`, the note number is mapped to a DAC value using a lookup table found in [firmware/include/midi_2_dac.h](firmware/include/midi_2_dac.h).
 The DAC value is then written to the DAC via SPI and the GATE is turned on.
 Upon `Note Off`, the GATE is simply turned off.

 Notes that are out of the oscillators range are simply mapped to the highest or lowest possible note.